ruppel/mymailserver2024/README.md

   - (I needed days to find out, that this is necessary)
 - The scripts will create a SSH-Key on the B-DST server and transfer it to the A-SRC server.
 Having that we cat SFTP the data from there without a password

-If you want to move all your services from Server A you need to do the following steps:
+## Steps to do to move your data from A-SRC to B-DST

 - Setup the destination server using the scripts above
 - We need a direct file transfer from A-SRC to B-DST, so ensure to have a ssh-key on B-DST: